-10 2.1 Major external forces and the river channel formation process
+- 2 River channel evolution process - 2.1 Major external forces and the river channel formation process

-To estimate the factors that brought about the bank disaster, the river channel formation process was investigated in the section extending from KP17.0 to KP21.0, which includes the damage location.
-The aerial photos in Fig. 3 indicate the typical changes that took place in the river channel during the roughly 30 yr period from the late 1970s to the post-flood time.
-The chronological table at left shows river improvement work, which is an unnatural external force; major floods, which are a nature-derived external force; and an image of the meandering channel that developed as a result of those forces.
-In this section, large-scale river work was performed in the 1970s to straighten the low-water channel, and this period is marked as a starting point of the river channel force to the present.
-After that, the largest recorded flood took place, in 1981, and it triggered the further development of meandering chan-
+To estimate the factors that brought about the bank disaster, the river channel formation process was investigated in the section extending from KP17.0 to KP21.0, which includes the damaged location.
+The aerial photos in Fig. 3 indicate the typical changes that took place in the river channel during the roughly 30 year period from the late 1970s to the post-flood time.
+The chronological table (on the left) shows river improvement work, which is an unnatural external force; major floods, which are a nature-derived external force; and an image of the meandering channel that developed as a result of those forces.
+In this section, large-scale river work was performed in the 1970s to straighten the low-water channel, and this period is marked as a starting point of the river channel formation that has been continuing up to the present.
+After that, the largest recorded flood took place, in 1981, and it triggered the further development of meandering channels.

 Figure 4 shows the flow regime of the period when discharge decreased during the 1981 flood.
 The red line represents the riverbank of the low-water channel along the normal line of river channel, and the blue line represents the main streamline.
-At this point, three large meandering flows had already formed in the upstream section

-(KP18.4 $\sim$ KP21.0), and as shown in Fig. 3, these flows (hereinafter: M-1, M-2 and M-3 from downstream to upstream) gradually increased the degree of meandering over the period of 30 yr.
+At this point, three large meandering parts had already formed in the upstream section (KP18.4- KP21.0), and as shown in Fig. 3, these flows (hereinafter: M-1, M-2 and M-3 from downstream to upstream) gradually increased the degree of meandering over the period of 30 years.

 In addition, due to the state of the river channel in 2005, river work was again performed to straighten the low-water channel immediately downstream of KP18.6, where the turning point of meandering curvature had come close to the river dike.
 The upstream side of KP18.6 is surrounded by a floodplain and terraces that have been serving as an embankment; thus, safety has been ensured.
-Therefore, large-scale river improvement work had never been performed there.
-Hence, it is reasonable to assume that there was a major difference in the state of the river channel between the up-
+Therefore, largescale river improvement work had never been performed there.
+Hence, it is reasonable to assume that there was a major difference in the state of the river channel between the upstream side of the KP18.6 area and downstream side of the KP18.6 area.
+In light of this on-site situation, analysis was performed separately for the upstream section versus for the downstream section.
+KP18.4-KP21.0, which is on the upstream side, is referred to as Section-1; KP17.0-KP19.0, which is on the downstream side, is referred to as Section-2.
+In addition, there is an overlap between two sections, because the meandering part in M-1 plays a key role in this analysis, which will be discussed later.